enkiv2/mycroft/README.md

 ## Why not just use PROLOG?

-PROLOG, partly for historical reasons, is quite slow.
+PROLOG, partly for historical reasons, is quite slow (high time complexity for both worst-case and average-case, compared to solutions implemented in other languages for many classes of problems).
 It performs a depth-first search on the logic tree, in a single thread.
 Automatic memoization can't be used because determinate 'pure prolog' predicates can be freely mixed with indeterminate predicates like i/o and random number generation.
+Implicit parallelism is complicated to implement because programs assume that branches will be run in order -- meaning that any implicitly parallel PROLOG needs to be able to interrupt and roll back branches that would not have run in a purely linear execution model in order to remain standard.

 Mycroft has notation for whether or not predicates are determinate.
 It memoizes the results of determinate predicates, meaning that a determinate predicate will finish immediately the second time it's run.
 It memoizes intermediate results for determinate predicates, meaning that even an indeterminate predicate will run faster the second time it's run, if it depends upon determinate predicates.
 Additionally, a group of Mycroft instances can be formed into a cluster, wherein the results for any determinate predicates will be distributed to all instances, and the work of evaluating a predicate can be distributed across instances.